The heater and stones are the heart of a sauna and the convective loop and löyly cavity they create are its soul.

 Stones

-In a good sauna bathers are heated by even convective heat from the stones and the stones are heated by the heater.
+In a good sauna bathers are heated by even convective heat produced by the stones and the stones are heated by the heater.
 The stones are critical for three things;

 - The stones are important in producing the steam that is critical to lóyly.
 When water is thrown on the hot stones, steam is produced and flows with the convective loop.

-Aluminum or steel sheet metal that stoves are made of doesn’t do what stones do.
+Aluminum or steel sheet metal that heaters are made of doesn’t do what stones do.
 Stones are critical.

 Nothing makes up for proper stones!

-For perspective, a smoke sauna in Finland will have about 90kg of stones per m³ and for a Banya they aim for 20-40kg per m³.
+For perspective, a smoke sauna in Finland will have about 90kg of stones per m³.
+For a Banya they aim for 20-40kg of steel and stones per m³.

-These targets can be difficult to reach with some stoves from Harvia and others in which case we do the best we can.
+These targets can be difficult to reach with some heaters from Harvia and others in which case we do the best we can.
 Maybe 4-5kg / m³ is the best we can do.

-Bigger Is Not Better – Stones should be about 5-15cm (2-6”) in size.
+Bigger Is Not Better – Stones should be about 5-15cm (2-6”) in size with most perhaps 4-8cm.
 Surface area is important, too big of stones will result in too little surface area to mass.
-Too small of stones will not have sufficient mass and will disintegrate and not last long.
+Too small of stones will not have sufficient mass, will disintegrate and not last long, and will not allow sufficient convective airflow.

 Rough and Irregular Is Good, Round Not So Much – Stones should ideally have a rough and irregular surface.
-This increases their ability to produce convective heat and helps hold tiny pools of water to make better steam.
+This increases their ability to produce convective heat, helps hold tiny pools of water to make better steam, possibly increases heating via conduction and they stay in place better than round.
 Smoother or rounder stones do not do this so well.
 If you want the look of rounder stones then maybe use them only for the top layer.

 Flat Up – Placing stones so that the larger flatter surface is up and very slightly tilted towards the center of the heater will result in the most steam.

-A good sauna is heated by convective heat from the stones and the heater that heats these stones is critical.
+A good sauna is heated by convective heat from the stones and the heater that heats these stones, the kiuas, is critical.
 A sauna heater should:

-- Have a properly large and deep stone capacity.
+- Have a properly large and deep stone capacity with significant airflow up through it.

 - Contribute to the Convective Loop.

-- Produce very little radiant heat to the front, back, sides or above.
+- Produce very little radiant heat to the front, back, or sides.

 - Keep the heat source close to the floor and the stones low since benches must be above the stones.